open-estuary/estuary/doc/Deploy_Manual.4D02.md

 <h3 id="2.4">Upgrade DTB file(Necessary step)</h3>

- Because this dtb file is important to this D02 boards, firstly you must flash this DTB file into spiflash before any methods of bringing up systerm.
+ Because this dtb file is important to this D02 boards, firstly you must flash this DTB file into SPI flash before any methods of bringing up systerm.

  We will often do some commands in "EFI internal shell" mode and "Embedded Boot Loader(EBL)" mode, about how to enter two modes and how to switch between them, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D02.md) "Upgarde UEFI" chapter.